 Invitrogen Reorganizes in Attempt to Better Connect With Customers

-Invitrogen has reorganized its business and formed three new divisions out of its traditional BioDiscovery and BioProduction business units, the company said last week.
+Invitrogen has reorganized its business and formed three new divisions out of its traditional BioDiscovery and BioProduction business units, the company said this week.

 As of Jan.
-1, 2006, Invitrogen's new divisions will be called Life Sciences, Bio-Production Systems and Services, and Enabling Technologies, and each will have its own manufacturing, R&D, and marketing functions, Invitrogen said.
+1, 2006, Invitrogen's new units will be called Life Sciences, Bio-Production Systems and Services, and Enabling Technologies division, and each will have its own manufacturing, R&D, and marketing functions, Invitrogen said.

 "This realignment allows us to focus our development and commercial efforts along key technology workflows in order to help researchers shape the protocols of tomorrow's medical breakthroughs," Greg Lucier, chairman and CEO of Invitrogen, said in a statement.